- By: Andrew David Easler, Esq.

 Established Testing Business

-Buying a drug testing business already operating is an excellent way to start and has many advantages.
+Buying a drug testing business that is already operating is an excellent way to start and has many advantages.
 But, as with any business decision, your purchase takes careful thought and research.

 When you find a suitable company you want, plan to conduct serious research and analysis.
-You need to study the records, ask questions of customers and neighbors, do market research, and learn all you can about the business.
+You need to study the records, ask customers and neighbors questions, do market research, and learn all you can about the business.
 Professionals will be beneficial at this time, especially accountants and lawyers.
 Some of the areas to evaluate include

 - Physical assets, such as equipment, fixtures, inventory